Debug Android logs with AI assistance

 AI-powered analysis

-Send logs for AI analisys and get human-readable explanations
+Send logs for AI analysis and get human-readable explanations

 Cross-platform